rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 ### 2.4.3 Empty Space Map

-Collection Services maintains a [map](<https://emory.box.com/s/lv7cuyj10ncxj0xvs70jvugcg1zlghms>) of the empty space on Level 11.
+Collection Services maintains a [map](<https://emory.box.com/s/lv7cuyj10ncxj0xvs70jvugcg1zlghms>) of the empty space on Levels 9 and 11.
 This map indicates where there is available space for new collections.
-It should be updated any time collection material is moved to, from, or around on Level 11.
+It should be updated any time collection material is moved to, from, or around on Levels 9 and 11.
 The Accessioning Archivist will periodically verify the document to ensure that it is up to date.

 ### 2.4.4 Lost Items